rubanyukm/BinaryConverter/README.txt

-Ruben Maidaniuc Project1

-Written using Python3 should work fine on the lab machines
+Written using Python3 takes an Integer or Binary number as an input

+and performs 2's complemnet, 1's complement, signed magnitude, and

+excess 128-notation on the input and then converts the result to

+either binary or int.